Canada Emergency Commercial Rent Assistance (CECRA)

 How the program works

-Commercial landlords will be eligible for forgivable loans to cover up to 50% of the monthly rent payments from eligible tenants for April, May and June.
-These loans will be forgiven provided that the landlord agrees to reduce the rent for eligible tenants by at least 75% for the three months and does not evict the tenant.
-These loans will be available through financial institutions and will be administered by CMHC.
+Commercial landlords will be eligible for interest-free forgivable loans to cover up to 50% of the monthly rent payments from eligible tenants for April, May and June.
+These loans will be forgiven on December 31, 2020 provided that the landlord agrees to reduce the rent for eligible tenants by at least 75% for the three months and does not evict the tenant.
+Landlords can apply for the loans through CMHC’s online application portal.
+Landlords must apply for all three months at the same time and all impacted tenants must be included on the same application.

 To illustrate how the program works, let’s assume a small business normally pays monthly rent of $10,000 and has seen its revenues decline by more than 70% due to COVID-19.
 If the landlord reduces rent by 75% to $2,500 per month, the landlord will be eligible for a $15,000 forgivable loan ($10,000 rent x 3 months x 50%).
 The end result will be that the small business itself funds 25% of the rent, the Federal and Provincial governments cover 50% of the rent (i.e. the loan forgiveness), and the landlord covers the remaining 25%.